amosborne/rigol-ds1000z/README.md

 `pip install rigol-ds1000z`

-Available on [PyPI](https://pypi.org/rigol-ds1000z/).
-This package uses[PyVISA](https://pyvisa.readthedocs.io/en/1.12.0/introduction/getting.html) to communicate with the oscilloscope, which requires that the user also installs the National Instrument's VISA library for their operating system.
+Available on [PyPI](https://pypi.org/project/rigol-ds1000z/).
+This package uses [PyVISA](https://pyvisa.readthedocs.io/en/1.12.0/introduction/getting.html) to communicate with the oscilloscope, which requires that the user also installs the National Instrument's VISA library for their operating system.

 This software has been tested on Windows (Command Prompt and PowerShell), although it should be possible to run in other shells and/or operating systems.
 For best visual performance, a default of white text on a black background is recommended.